shmuli9/WebBoggle/README.md

 #### The aim of this application is to solve the board game Boggle(TM)

-My solution recursively searches the entire board, but significant speed optimisiations were achived by pruning search branches with the use of a prepared dictionary, built with a linked-list type data structure (not quite a linked list as the data structure looks like `WTNode{data: str, isWord: boolean, children ={"A" : nodeA, "B": nodeB, ...}}`)
+My solution recursively searches the entire board, but significant speed optimisiations were achieved by pruning search branches with the use of a prepared dictionary, built with a linked-list type data structure (not quite a linked list as the data structure looks like `WTNode{data: str, isWord: boolean, children ={"A" : nodeA, "B": nodeB, ...}}`)

-WordTree generation, consisting of 279,496 words, takes consistently under 2s, usually 1.85s.
+WordTree generation, from a word list of 279,496 words, takes around 2s.
 Note, this is done once per application run, not once per Board.

-Typical Board search speed on my laptop (CPU: i7-8550u, SSD, RAM: 16GB) is in the region of **1-7ms** Over a 10,000 boards, the average speed was 1.67ms, max 7.999ms, min 0.0ms(ie, too small for python to count)
+Typical Board search speed on my laptop (CPU: i7-8550u, SSD, RAM: 16GB) is in the region of **1-7ms**.
+Over 10,000 randomly generated boards, the average speed was 1.67ms, max 7.999ms, min 0.0ms(ie, too small for python to count)

+On my recently purchased laptop (CPU: R7-4800u, Nvme SSD, RAM: 16GB) 10,000 randomly generated boards take around 1.45ms (max: 6.000ms, min: 0.0ms)

 ### Run
 On Windows: